-Paying down debt is far from the priority when summer hits.
+Staying on track to reduce debt is far from the priority when summer hits.
 When winter ends, Canadians want to take advantage of the good weather.
-This can mean extra spending for summer fun.
+This can mean spending extra money for summer fun and more debt problems down the line.
 However, as a recent poll suggests, Canadians are recognizing that summer sunshine distracts from sticking to their financial goals.

 Some highlights of the Summer Spending Survey include:

 - How do we pay for our summer fun?
 Twenty-eight per cent of respondents go into debt over the summer months.
 Depending on how much, it can take years to pay back.